-SCY-078 represents a new chemical class of glucan synthase inhibitors designed to block an established target in infectious fungi by interfering with the assembly of the fungal cell wall and preventing the growth of medically important fungal species.
-SCY-078, prepared by chemical modification of enfumafungin, is the lead clinical candidate identified from this platform technology and is being developed as a new intravenous and oral agent for the treatment of several fungal infections, including life-threatening invasive fungal infections caused by Candida and Aspergillus species.
+SCY-078 represents a new chemical class of triterpenoid glucan synthase inhibitors designed to block an established target in infectious fungi by interfering with the assembly of the fungal cell wall and preventing the growth of medically important fungal species.
+SCY-078, prepared by chemical modification of enfumafungin, is the lead clinical candidate identified from this platform technology and is being developed as a new intravenous (IV) and oral agent for the treatment of several fungal infections, including life-threatening invasive fungal infections caused by Candida and Aspergillus species.
 SCY-078 is an inhibitor of fungal 1,3 – β -glucan and synthesis and shows antifungal activity against a wide range of clinically important fungi, including those that are resistant to azole drugs such as fluconazole.

 SCYNEXIS is using its platform of enfumafungin derivatives and expertise to discover new compounds for the treatment of systemic and cutaneous fungal infections affecting humans.

 About Invasive Fungal Infections

 Hospital acquired fungal infections are an increasing problem for the healthcare system, with Candida and Aspergillus species being responsible for approximately 85% of all invasive fungal infections in the United States and Europe.
 Infections caused by Candida rank as the fourth most common hospital-acquired bloodstream infection in the United States and result in mortality rates of 20-40% depending on the immune status of the patient.